bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 v01 - v02

 - Added the Experiments / YANG2OWL framework based on details from Fano RAMPARANY (Orange) and Pauline FOLZ (Orange).
-- Added the Experiments / YANG2OWL use case based on details from Fano RAMPARANY (Orange) and Lionel TAILHARDAT (Orange).
+- Added the Experiments / YANG2OWL use case based on details from Fano RAMPARANY (Orange), Clément GOUILLOUD (SOFRECOM), and Lionel TAILHARDAT (Orange).